 As we explore the fastest and slowest internet speeds in the world, we’re reminded that access to reliable internet is still a luxury for many.
 While the fastest countries tend to be those with thriving economies and infrastructure, poorer nations—and those embroiled in conflict—often face challenges when investing in the latest technologies.

-Looking toward the future, there is a glimmer of hope for even the slowest countries on our list, such as Cuba.
-It would take viewers on the island nation close to 5 and a half hours to fully download a movie like The Flash due to slow internet speeds.
-However, progress is being made as Google recently collaborated with the Cuban government to improve connectivity with fiber optic cables.
+Looking toward the future, there is hope for even the slowest countries on our list, such as Cuba.
+Progress is being made as Google recently collaborated with the Cuban government to improve connectivity with fiber optic cables.
 As a result, Cuba now has a 71.1% internet penetration rate, signaling significant improvement.